 The government approached Classic Partnership because of its proven understanding of the healthcare sector.

 Several key areas were taken into consideration when designing the stickers.
-A common size was first determined based on the available range of medications available in the emirate.
+A common size was first determined based on the range of medications available.
 Next came the dosage and consumption frequency which had to be carefully segmented to regular prescription requirements.

 A durable yet cost-effective material was identified before shortlisting to the simplest form of design.
 Based on these needs, 3 variations of stickers were produced: Tablets, Capsules and Syrups.
 The duration for each course was also broken down into the 3 main meal periods as there’s generally a 5-hour interval between each which is what a doctor normally recommends.
 The designs were kept very basic with the allocation of space for manual markings.
 To ensure comprehension is at its fullest, pharmacists were directed to mark each section of the label in the presence of patients giving them clarity on how to understand the labels.